olijaun/idontbyte/_drafts/2020-01-04-eventsourcing-notes-on-eventstores.md

 comments: true
 ---

 This is the first part in a series about Event Sourcing.
 In the past year I was involved in the development of a Java application using Event Sourcing.
-Actually we did it twice using two different approaches.
+Actually we did it twice using different approaches.
 In this post I'd like to share some thoughts about Event Stores.

 This post assumes that you know what Event Sourcing is.
 If not then I recommend that you read [this Document from Greg Young](https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf).

-# What is an Event Store?
+## What is an Event Store?

-In an Event Sources System the events needed to reconstitute the state of the system are stored in an Event Store.
+In an Event Sources System events are primarily used to reconstitute the state of the system.
+These events are stored in an Event Store.

-In an architecture landscape there may be many different types of events and they serve different purposes.
-Events can be used for communication between different systems and bounded contexts.
-Although Event Sourcing Events might be used for this the primary purpose of Event Sourcing Events is to reconstitute the system's state.
+It is important to distinguish these events from other types of events that serve other purposes.
+Martin Fowler writes about different Patterns in his Article [https://martinfowler.com/articles/201701-event-driven.html](What do you mean by “Event-Driven”?).
+For example he mentions *Event Notification* which is used to notify other systems of a change.
+Events in event sourcing might also be used for this purpose but it is not their main purpose.

 An Event Store must be capable of storing streams of events.
-An event stream is just an ordered list of events belonging to an entity (an aggregate in terms of DDD).
+An event stream is just an ordered list of events belonging to an aggregate (in terms of DDD).
 The events are stored in order they are emitted.

+{% figure caption:"Streams in an Event Store" %}
 {% graphviz  %}
 digraph G {
     rankdir="LR";